An AI-powered command-line toolbelt I built for myself

 summaries.append((entry.title, summary))

-git clone https://github.com/username/augments.git
+git clone https://github.com/gfargo/augments.git

 cd augments

-./install.sh --shell zsh # or bash
+./install.sh --shell zsh # or bash- Set up your AI preferences:

 # Choose your preferred AI model